Federal Law on the Rules of Procedure of the National Council

 (5) Petitions and citizens' initiatives shall be made available for inspection in the Parliamentary Administration and distributed to the members and substitute members of the Committee to which they are referred.
 The President may, after consultation of the members of the President's Conference, dispense with the requirement of copies being distributed either wholly or in part if such action appears to be justified for reasons of economy and utility.
 The President may, however, also order the text to be distributed to all Members if s/he feels that such action is required for compelling reasons.

 § 100a.
-Procedure in the Committee for Petitions and Citizens' Initiatives shall be governed, subject to the provisions below, by the provisions concerning the establishment of committees, the transaction of business in their sittings and the form of reporting.
+Procedure in the Committee for Petitions and Citizens' Initiatives shall be governed, subject to the provisions below, by the provisions concerning the establishment of committees and the consideration of business during their meetings as well as committee reporting.

 § 100b.
 (1) The Committee for Petitions and Citizens' Initiatives shall discuss incoming business at each of its sittings; its Chairperson may convene a special sitting for this purpose.
 During this phase of its work, the Committee may